-For physical programmes, we normally recommend ordering enough for 20% of the predicted total audience number; so, for a sold-out week-long main show run, we would recommend between 200 - 250 programmes.
+For physical programmes, we normally recommend ordering 100 for an ADC Main Show, and 200 for shows with longer runs such as LTM and Panto.
 This amount usually accounts for if cast/crew would also like a copy as a show souvenir.